Glossary of Terms

 Natural Solution

-Climate Insight defines a natural solution to be any infrastructure option that exclusively uses preserved, restored, or enhanced ecosystem features and materials (eg. water, native species of vegetation, sand and stone, etc.) to deliver beneficial community services and infrastructure outcomes.
-Encompasses all green infrastructure/assets (Click here for a visual illustration of the infrastructure and solution types).
+Climate Insight defines a natural solution to be any infrastructure option that uses preserved, restored, or enhanced ecosystem features and materials (eg. water, native species of vegetation, sand and stone, etc.) to deliver beneficial community services and infrastructure outcomes.
+On Climate Insight, a Natural Solution is a type of intervention that integrates these natural characteristics into existing or new infrastructure projects to increase resilience/reduce emissions, and is used interchangeably with Nature-based Solutions.
+(Click here for a visual illustration of the infrastructure and solution types).

 Actions to protect, manage and restore natural or modified ecosystems, which address societal challenges, effectively and adaptively, providing human well-being and biodiversity benefits.
-NbSs pertain to natural and enhanced infrastructure/assets (Click here for a visual illustration of the infrastructure and solution types).
+On Climate Insight, a Nature-based Solution is used interchangeably with Natural Solutions to indicate natural intervention types (rather than Grey or Hybrid intervention types) of infrastructure options.
+(Click here for a visual illustration of the infrastructure and solution types).

 Non-Energy Emissions